Rhinoplasty Recovery 101

 Rhinoplasty has helped many Manhattan, New York and New Orleans, Louisiana patients enhance their appearance or improve their breathing through nose job procedures.
 One of the first questions these patients often ask at their initial consultation is what to expect from the recovery process.

-Through decades of working with patients, our doctors understand that an educated patient is in the best position to enjoy exemplary results.
-We have put together this reference to rhinoplasty recovery and post-operative instructions to help potential nose job candidates in the New York area understand what is involved after the nose job surgery is complete.
+Through decades of working with patients, Dr. Miller understands that an educated patient is in the best position to enjoy exemplary rhinoplasty results.
+This rhinoplasty recovery guide is designed to help potential nose job candidates understand what is involved in the days and weeks following surgery.